jedwards1211/metacave/README.md

                                             stations (just like leaving a row of measurements blank in survey notes)

-              "excludeDist": true           Optional - true if you want to exclude this shot's dist from the total length of the cave, false (or omitted) otherwise
+              "excludeDist": true,          Optional - true if you want to exclude this shot's dist from the total length of the cave, false (or omitted) otherwise

-              "dist": "auto"                Only allowed if the from and to station are fixed and no azimuths or inclinations are given; tells the program to draw passage connecting the stations anyway
+              "dist": "auto",               Only allowed if the from and to station are fixed and no azimuths or inclinations are given; tells the program to draw passage connecting the stations anyway